vudangRVC/rz-build-scripts-sst/ubuntu-headless-qt/README.md

 # RZG2L SBC board #
 This is the quick startup guide for RZG2L SBC board (hereinafter referred to as `RZG2L-SBC`).
-The below will describe the current status of development, how to build, set up environment for RZG2L-SBC.
+The following sections will describe how to build this custom Ubuntu Core image and set up the development environment for the RZG2L-SBC.

 ## Status
-This is a Ubuntu release of the RZG2L development product for RZG2L-SBC.
+This is a Custom Ubuntu Core release of the RZG2L development product for RZG2L-SBC.

 This release provides the following features:

- - Ubuntu build compatible with RZG2L SoC
+ - Custom Ubuntu Core build scripts for easy setup and deployment.
  - RZG2L-SBC Linux BSP functionalities
  - 40 IO expansion interface supported
  - On-board Wireless Modules enabled (only support for Wi-Fi)